KepaJRodriguez/lucene-skos-ehri/README.md

-# SKOS Support for Apache Lucene and Solr
+# SKOS Support for Apache Lucene and Solr for EHRI portal
-# Extendion of the plugin for the EHRI project

 EHRI extension of lucene-skos Solr/Lucene plugin